Transport Quasi-Monte Carlo: Experiments

 \subsection{Comparing MC and RQMC for training}

 We compare the performance of MC and RQMC for training the transport map.
 Both methods optimize the objective function~\eqref{equ: opt}, differing only in how the base samples are generated.
 Thus, during optimization, the gradients are computed by averaging over MC samples or RQMC samples.
-For this experiment, we use the banana-shaped distribution as the target.
-The transport map is parametrized with $K=2$ layers, and the elementwise transformations use shape parameters $(\alpha_s,\beta_s)$ with $\alpha_s+\beta_s\leq 10$,
+For this experiment, we use the banana-shaped distribution as the target, which is defined as the distribution of $\bfx\in\R^2$ where $x_1=z_1, x_2=z_1^2-1+z_2/\sqrt{2}$ for $z_{1:2}\sim\N(0,I_2)$.
+The transport map is parametrized with $K=2$ layers, and the elementwise transformations use shape parameters $(\alpha_s,\beta_s)$ with $\alpha_s+\beta_s\leq 10$.

-In the left panel of Figure~\ref{fig: banana}, we plot the KL divergence versus the number of iterations during optimization.
+In the left panel of Figure~\ref{fig: banana}, we plot the estimated KL divergence versus the number of iterations during optimization.
 Three scenarios are compared: using 64 Monte Carlo samples (MC 64), 256 Monte Carlo samples (MC 256), and 64 RQMC samples (RQMC 64).
-We observe that optimization with 64 MC samples failed to find the right solution, due to the noisy gradients.
+We observe that optimization with 64 MC samples did not converge to a satisfactory approximation, due to the noisy gradients.
 Using 256 MC samples improves the performance but requires four times more gradient evaluations.
 However, RQMC with only 64 samples achieves a similar performance, demonstrating that RQMC can reduce the number of samples needed without compromising performance.

 In the right panel of Figure~\ref{fig: banana}, we visualize the learned transport map at various stages of training.
 At iteration 0, the samples are from $\N(0, I_d)$.
 As training progresses, the transport map gradually transforms these samples to match the target banana-shaped distribution.
-Note that the exact transport map, $x_1=z_1, x_2=z_1^2-1+z_2/\sqrt{2}$, where $z_{1:2}\sim\N(0,I_2)$, does not belong to the parametric family for $\tau$ we use.
-Despite this, with sufficient flexibility in the parametrization, the proposed method is capable of approximating the true map effectively.